Divorce Coaching – $500/month

 No. Divorce coaching isn’t covered by insurance because it’s not a licensed mental health service.
 While I’m a certified professional, coaching is considered a separate category—focused on strategic support, not clinical treatment.
 That said, many clients find the clarity, emotional relief, and reduced legal stress well worth the investment.

-Sometimes—but it depends on your situation.
 My primary work is with individuals who are navigating divorce or considering separation and need support in getting clear, grounded, and focused.
-That said, if you’re part of a couple in crisis and curious about coaching, let’s talk.
-We can use the discovery call to explore what kind of support makes the most sense.
+That said, if you’re part of a couple in crisis and curious about coaching, let’s talk and explore what kind of support makes the most sense.